Jordan Peele’s Much Anticipated ‘Us’ Opens Friday

 “I had about five times the budget on this one, which by movie standards is still not that expensive of a film,” the sophomore director told Indiewire.
 “That was the key for me.
 Otherwise, I may not have had my freedom.
 As a filmmaker, I also thrive with a certain restriction.
 I didn’t want to overreach with the budget and all of a sudden have a studio being responsible on me.”

 Us is a home invasion story starring Lupita Nyong’o and Winston Duke (both starred in Black Panther) as Adelaide and Gabe Wilson.
-They play a husband and wife visiting Adelaide’s childhood home with their two children Jason (Evan Alex) and Zora (Shahadi Wright-Joseph) in tow.
+They play a husband and wife visiting Adelaide’s childhood home with their two children, Jason (Evan Alex) and Zora (Shahadi Wright Joseph) in tow.

 A horrifying standoff ensues with four mysterious assailants antagonizing the Wilsons as they try to escape.
 Each of the attackers is the near-identical twin of a family member.
-Neighbors Elisabeth Moss and Tim Heidecker join the Wilson’s making the Wilson’s escape much more difficult.
+Neighbors Elisabeth Moss and Tim Heidecker join the Wilsons making their escape much more difficult.

 John DeFore praised the film in his review for the Hollywood Reporter